arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 - Outside of the two batch scripts, the only user editable file is the [config/DB.INPUT](./config/DB.INPUT) that configures the database number of calculations (parameter resolution).

-- Database output, header, and logs will be written in the correspondent ion subdirectory.
+- Database output, header, and logs will be written in the correspondent ion sub-directory.
 Intermediary folders and files will be deleted upon completion.
   The logs are dynamically written and calculation status can be checked anytime with *tail*; e.g.

         tail BASHJOB_0.LOG